What is it?

 - You can work for less than 16 hours a week provided you do not earn more than 16 x hourly rate of minimum wage* indefinitely if your health condition is so serious that you are found incapable of work without undergoing a Personal Capability Assessment (PCA)

-* The hourly rate of minimum wage referred to is the rate of minimum wage for persons aged 25 or over (£7.50 per hour from 1 June 2017).
+*The hourly rate of minimum wage referred to is the rate of minimum wage for persons aged 18 or over (see current minimum wage)

 As well as permitted work, you can do unpaid voluntary work (as long as it is not for close relative) or work as a panel member with a disability qualification on a social security appeal tribunal and qualify for Incapacity Benefit.